darrenjw/djwhacks/latex/streaming/content.md

 	* Even if the video is downloaded to local storage, it is still *streamed* from storage and decompressed on-the-fly for real-time viewing - the entire video is never fully decompressed in RAM - not just about moving data over the internet
 * Real-time financial market trading data
     * Automated trading systems
-	* Decision suport for human traders
+	* Decision support for human traders
 * On-line processing (and compression) of scientific experiments
-    * Biological sequencing technolgies
+    * Biological sequencing technologies
 	* Particle collider experiments
 	* Large astronomical surveys (eg. SKA)
 * Real time sensor network data for continuous monitoring